StAwN74/ckSurf-1.18kd-Release/README.md

   Taking no credits except the fixing part of a good ol' car, see below:
   - Replay related crashs fixed
   - Player & admin commands related issues fixed
-  - Weapons, Bots and respawn management reviewed
+  - Weapons, Bots and respawn management reviewed to avoid errors map crashs
-  - Hooks / events handling for all maps
+  - Hooks / events updated and plugin supports any kind of map
   - Timer handles and client indexes fixed
 #